Skip to main content

 You can use any size of shrimp you prefer.
 I usually buy the 16-20 or the 21-25 sizes of shrimp whenever they are on sale.

-If you can get them cleaned and shelled, even better.
+Buy your shrimp cleaned and shelled.
 That will cut down the amount of prep work you will need to do, making this dish even easier for a weeknight meal.

 Quick and Easy Stove-Top Shrimp and Pasta